nipil/mplabx-picas-10f202-empty/README.md

 According to the `Makefile-*` files, it seems that the "Device Family Pack" package was not loaded at first ?

+## Interesting options

+### Debugging

+Go to `Tools/Options/Embedded`

+- debug reset `reset vector`
+- debug startup `halt at reset vector`

+### Chip fuses

+Go to `Window/Target Memory View/Configuration bits`

+- you can browse the flags
+- you can modify and generate code to include in your source

+### Registers

+Go to `Window/Target Memory View/File registers` for user addressable registers

+Go to `Window/Target Memory View/SFR` for chip registers

+Go to `Window/Debugging/Watched` and add a watch to `WREG`

+### Section locations

+Go to project properties

+- Select `pic-as Global Options`
+- edit `Additional options`

+Enter a parameter for each section location

+    -Wl,-pNAME=1234h

+Where

+- `-Wl` transmits the option to the linker
+- `-p` places section `NAME` at address `0x1234` in memory

 ## Updating Device Family Pack

 Go to `Tools / Packs` menu